NJ Online Casinos & Gambling

 Caesars Entertainment operates four casinos in the state, which include Caesars, Harrah’s Resort, Bally’s, and Wild Wild West.
 Wild Wild West shares a property with Bally’s but is considered a separate casino.

 MGM Resorts owns and operates Borgata, the largest casino in the state.
-Eldorado Resorts, another giant in the U.S. casino industry, operates Tropicana Atlantic City.
-Eldorado’s recent acquisition of Caesars Entertainment will see Eldorado operating half of Atlantic City’s casinos when that merger is finalized sometime in 2020.
+Eldorado Resorts, another giant in the US casino industry, operates Tropicana Atlantic City.
+Caesars Entertainment’s merger with Eldorado put it in charge of operations for half of Atlantic City’s casinos.

 New Jersey law requires all retail casinos to be physically located within Atlantic City limits.